 Think about food safety

 As with all commercially prepared pet foods, commercially prepared raw foods are subject to stringent legislation and require various tests to ensure they are safe.
-This therefore minimises the risk of food-borne contamination to both owner and the pet.
-In contrast, to prepare a homemade raw diet the ingredients must always be from safe and reliable sources to ensure food safety as they are often not subject to the same level of testing and control as commercially prepared raw foods.
+This, therefore, minimises the risk of food-borne contamination to both the owner and the pet.

-Good hygiene practice is always important and even more so when handling raw meat, here is your guide:
+Good hygiene practice is always important and even more so when handling fresh, frozen or freeze-dried raw food, here is your guide:

 1. Purchase products that are in good condition.
 You should see no visible signs of damage to the packaging such as dents, tears, discolorations, etc.

-3. Wash all surfaces that have been in contact with raw meat
+3. Immediately after each use, wash and disinfect all surfaces, dishes, and utensils that have been in contact with raw food.

 Considering a change in diet for your pet?